OpenLiberty/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 service-binding-operator.v0.1.1-352     ServiceBindingRequest
 >
 ```
-use odo to create an odo service for the Service Binding Operator
+use odo to create an odo service for the Service Binding Operator by entering the previous result in the following format: `<NAME>/<CRDs>`
 ```shell
 > odo service create service-binding-operator.v0.1.1-352/ServiceBindingRequest
 ```